atrilla/nlptools/README.md

 Text processing framework to analyse Natural Language by performing operations and tasks on corpus data.
-Hence, this approach focuses on the statistical track of Natural Language Processing (NLP).
+Hence, this approach focuses on the statistical/quantitative track of Natural Language Processing (NLP).

 Website: [http://nlptools.atrilla.net/](http://nlptools.atrilla.net/)